 See Microsoft Teams support documents at:

 These features grew out of several older explorations of video-calling and meetings.

-- Office Social (2016): An experimental slideware technology that enabled open access to shared interaction with slides across multiple devices.
+- Beyond Presentations and Office Social: Slideware concept that enabled open access to shared interaction with slides across multiple devices.

-- Ad hoc adaptability in video calling (2015): A position paper in which we explore ad hoc adaptability across devices in video-calling.
+- Ad hoc adaptability in video calling: A position paper in which we explore ad hoc adaptability across devices in video-calling.
 We note the current difficulty of even simple combinations, discuss design issues, briefly report on a study of ad hoc screen mirroring, and note future directions.

-- SkypeBeam (2014): An experimental system that enable lightweight multi-user wireless smartphone mirroring within a video call.
+- SkypeBeam: An experimental system that enable lightweight multi-user wireless smartphone mirroring within a video call.
 The system enabled multiple smartphones to share both digital content as well as physical artefacts when mirroring the live view from the phone camera feed.

 HEIF Fellowship – Oxford: Multi-device configurations to support physical examinations in NHS video consultations

 Collaborators: Lucas Seuren and Sara Shaw, Nuffield Department of Primary Care Health Sciences, University of Oxford